life0fy-sh/MachineLearning/17 METRICS/MAE, MSE, RMSE, R², and Adjusted R².md

 - **Model Comparison**: Use multiple metrics to compare different models and select the best one.
 - **Interpretation**: Understand the meaning and implications of each metric for better model evaluation.

----

-This detailed tutorial provides an in-depth understanding of common regression metrics in machine learning, including their definitions, formulas, interpretations, and practical implementations.